Entertaining way to immerse yourself in a language

 Lingopie Free Trial

 If you want to try Lingopie before subscribing, you can sign up for a 7-day free trial to try out the platform.
-The free trial gives you access to all of the content for every language.
-You can take advantage of all of Lingopie’s additional features, like flashcards.
+The free trial gives you access to all the content for every language.
+You can take advantage of Lingopie’s additional features, like flashcards.
 This will give you a clear idea of whether or not Lingopie is a good choice for you.

 Lingopie Review: Features

-When you subscribe to Lingopie, you can watch a lot of different shows and practice what you’ve learned with a few features that are pretty cool.
+When you subscribe to Lingopie, you can watch different shows and practice what you’ve learned with a few features that are pretty cool.
 Lingopie isn’t perfect, but it does offer quite a bit for the price you pay.
 Let’s take a look at some of the main features of the platform.

 When you open Lingopie, you have the option to continue watching the show you watched last time.
 If you want to find something new, you can scroll through different categories like Viewers’ Choice, New Releases, and Popular Now.